-- Reliability of PHQ-9: - The developer refers to prior evidence of encounter-level reliability of the PHQ-9 from the literature. - Cronbach's alpha of 0.89 in the PHQ-9 Primary Care Study and - Cronbach's alpha of 0.86 in the PHQ OBGYN Study. - Test-retest showed a correlation of 0.84 between the PHQ-9 completed by the patient in the clinic and that administered telephonically by the MHP within 48 hours. - The developer describes differences between PHQ-9 and PHQ-9M, which they characterize as "slight."
+- Reliability of PHQ-9: - The developer refers to prior evidence of encounter-level reliability of the PHQ-9 from the literature. - Cronbach's alpha of 0.89 in the PHQ-9 Primary Care Study and - Cronbach's alpha of 0.86 in the PHQ OBGYN Study. - Test-retest showed a correlation of 0.84 between the PHQ-9 completed by the patient in the clinic and that administered telephonically by the mental health provider (MHP) within 48 hours. - The developer describes differences between PHQ-9 and PHQ-9M, which they characterize as "slight."
 The PHQ-9 has been tested in adolescents.
 The PHQ-9M has not been tested separately.
-However, the developer asserts that this is not necessary, given the minor differences between the questionnaires. - Reliability testing conducted at the Accountable Entity Level: - Over 115 medical groups representing 788 clinics were included in the testing of this measure, representing 118,132 adults and 7,237 adolescents.
-Reliability statistics were provided at the clinic level for all clinics with >=30 patients in the denominator. - The developer presents empirical testing at the accountable entity level using a beta-binomial model. - For adults, signal-to-noise was 0.940250.
-A graph shows the range of values but individual data points are not provided. - For adolescents, the beta-binomial reliability performance score was 0.897589.
-A graph shows the range of values but individual data points are not provided. - The developer also shows that these scores have risen since initial endorsement, where the average reliability for adults was 0.868. - The developer states that a signal-to-noise score of greater than 0.70 indicates that it is acceptable to draw conclusions using this data.
+However, the developer asserts that this is not necessary, given the minor differences between the questionnaires. - Reliability testing was conducted at the Accountable Entity Level: - O The denominator identification period (index) for the testing data was 11/1/2017 to 10/31/2018.
+The measure assessment period was through 12/30/2019; reported in 2020. - Measure Assessment Period: For each patient, the measure assessment period begins with an index event and is 14 months (12 months +/- 60 days) in length.
+The assessment period is held constant to assess the same denominator of eligible patients for outcomes of remission and response at both six and twelve months. - Over 115 medical groups representing 788 clinics were included in the testing of this measure, representing 118,132 adults and 7,237 adolescents.
+Reliability statistics were provided at the clinic level for all clinics with >=30 patients in the denominator. - The developer conducted signal-to-noise testing using a beta binomial model to assess reliability. - For adults, signal-to-noise was 0.92 (550 clinics, 118,132 patients).
+A graph shows the range of values but individual data points are not provided. - For adolescents, signal-to-noise was 0.83 (118 clinics, 7,327 patients).
+A graph shows the range of values but individual data points are not provided. - With reliability scores of 0.91 and 0.83, the developer states there is the ability to distinguish higher performing clinics from lower performing clinics for both adults and adolescents. - Reliability scores increase slightly from the 2013 submission among the adult population.
+The previous submission (2013) demonstrated reliability of 0.90 for adults, using a beta binomial test. - The developer states that a signal-to-noise score of greater than 0.70 indicates that it is acceptable to draw conclusions using this data.